frePPLe/frepple/doc/installation-guide/advanced-configuration.rst

 -------------------

-Frepple by default is configured for 3 (Community and Enterprise Editions) or 6 (Cloud Edition) scenario database.
+Frepple by default is configured for 3 (Community and Enterprise Editions) or 6 (Cloud Edition) scenario databases.

 You can change the configuration to include a different amount of database with the following steps: